mark-hurlstone/mark-hurlstone.github.io/publications.md

 Please see copyright notice at bottom of page.
 </p>

-## Peer Reviewed Manuscripts - in preparation

-**Hurlstone, M. J.** (2022, in preparation).
-Modelling response times in serial recall: A competitive queuing approach.

-**Hurlstone, M. J.** (2022, in preparation).
-Reappraising the evidence against time-based accounts of serial recall.

-**Hurlstone, M. J.** (2022, in preparation) Organisational factors in spatial free recall: Interaction of temporal and spatial clustering.

-**Hurlstone, M. J.,** & Wang, S. (2022, in preparation).
-Leadership attenuates, but does not eliminate, intergenerational discounting in the climate game.

-**Hurlstone, M. J.,** & Farrell, S. (2022, in preparation).
-Modelling sequential dependencies in serial recall: Constraints for theories of serial order memory.

-**Hurlstone, M. J.,** & Ecker, U. K. H., (2022, in preparation).
-Scientific certainty argumentation methods (SCAMs) and climate change: Exposing SCAMs shields against climate change misinformation.

 ## Peer Reviewed Manuscripts - submitted

 **Hurlstone, M. J.,** Tapsuwan, S., & White, B. (2023).
 [The biosecurity game: A cooperation game for simulating the prevention of invasive pests.](HTW.23.pdf)